webdev23/ponyFilters/README.md

 # ponyFilters
 ### Dynamic css filtering combo bar for users and webmasters.
-### Save changes in a cookie if needed.
+### Settings are saved in a cookie by pressing the lock icon.
-#### To use just include in the bottom of your html file.
+#### To use, just include <b>pwnyFilter.js</b> in the bottom of your html file. <br>
 The bar will ponytself.

 ### Demo: https://ponyhacks.com/open/dev/ponyFilters/

+To reload filers settings on page load, include the top cookie code part onlY. <br>
+See source files comments.

 #### Direct use in console like so:
 var target = document.getElementsByTagName('script')[0],